top of page

 Date of death: 10.11.17

-Family history: Son of Catherine McPherson Wylie (formerly Young) 143 Grahams Road, Falkirk.
-He was born in Newcastle and the family moved to Falkirk.
-John was unmarried and was living at Bow Island, Alta, Canada and was employed as a Miner when he enlisted on 16 February 1916 in Lethbridge, Alta.
-He sailed for the UK on 7 October 1916 and landed in Liverpool on 6 October before going onto East Sandling Camp, Kent.
-He joined the 19th Battalion in France on 3 May 1917.
-On the 4 July 1917 he was sentenced to three days field Punishment No.1 for conduct to the prejudice good order and military discipline in that he failed to comply with an order.
-On the 27 September he was sentenced to 21 days Field Punishment No.1 for the same offence.
+John Wylie, the son of Catherine McPherson Wylie (formerly Young), lived at 143 Grahams Road, Falkirk.
+Originally born in Newcastle, his family relocated to Falkirk during his childhood.
+John was unmarried and resided in Bow Island, Alberta, Canada, where he worked as a miner.
+He enlisted on 16 February 1916 in Lethbridge, Alberta, and sailed for the UK on 7 October 1916.
+He arrived in Liverpool on 6 October and subsequently moved to East Sandling Camp in Kent.
+John joined the 19th Battalion in France on 3 May 1917.
+His military service was not without challenges.
+On 4 July 1917, he faced disciplinary action, receiving three days of Field Punishment No.1 for failing to comply with an order.
+Later, on 27 September, he was again sentenced to 21 days of Field Punishment No.1 for similar misconduct.

 Map from Battalion War Diary

-On the 8 November the Battalion moved from the Potijze area and took over the right front line sector of the 2nd Division.
-From the 8 to 12 November the Battalion was engaged in consolidating the front line around Passchendaele with wire entanglements of the front line.
-They also created a line of defensive trench systems with a line of outposts in shell holes and joining up the disconnected pieces of trench.
-A strong point was created at Crest Farm.
-On the 10 November the Germans shelled the Battalion area continuously from 6.30am to 6.30pm and this, along with the weather conditions, made the situation difficult.
+On 8 November, the Battalion moved from the Potijze area, taking over the right front line sector of the 2nd Division.
+From 8 to 12 November, they worked tirelessly to consolidate the front line around Passchendaele.
+This involved creating wire entanglements and establishing a defensive trench system.
+They also set up outposts in shell holes, connecting the fragmented pieces of trench.
+A strong point was established at Crest Farm.
+The situation became dire on 10 November when the Germans shelled the Battalion area relentlessly from 6:30 AM to 6:30 PM.
+The combination of continuous bombardment and harsh weather conditions made the soldiers' tasks increasingly difficult.
 The Battalion was relieved by the 54th Battalion on 12 November.
 Battalion casualties for the period were two Officers wounded, Other Ranks 13 killed, 1 died of wounds, 59 wounded, 3 gassed, 3 missing, and 3 sick.

 Comments